 The Gut Cancer Foundation was founded in 2008 by Professor Michael Findlay, bowel cancer survivor Grant Baker and pancreatic cancer survivor Paul Hargreaves.
 They were encouraged to establish an organisation in New Zealand to fill the serious funding gap for clinical research.
-The Gut Cancer Foundation strives to fund world-class, innovative research and clinical trials into the prevention, diagnosis, and treatment of gut cancers.
 The Gut Cancer Foundation’s mission is to reduce the number of New Zealanders developing gut cancer, increase survival rates, life expectancy and quality of life for gut cancer patients.
 By funding expert research, education and awareness, Gut Cancer Foundation is committed to delivering an everlasting impact and positive change for all New Zealanders affected by gut cancers.

 Morgo was founded in 2003 by Jenny Morel, bringing together CEOs, founders, CTOs, CFOs and entrepreneurs of all kinds of high-growth companies, who don’t know each other.
 Morgo brings together people from New Zealand and Australia, helping business leaders succeed.
 Morgo provides an annual re-charge, an opportunity to re-connect with other people building high-growth companies to get you re-excited about being in business.
 People from over 300 high-growth companies have attended - an event with carefully curated speakers helping attendees to feel inspired, recharged, and reconnected.